 Billing terms and proposal line items

-Billing terms setting is automatically set for all programmatic proposals and applies to every proposal line item in a proposal.
-While set to "Actual", the terms differ depending on the line item type selected for the proposal line item.
+The Billing terms setting is automatically set for all programmatic proposals and applies to every proposal line item in a proposal.
+While set to Actual, the terms differ depending on the line item type selected for the proposal line item.

 - Standard and Preferred Deals: the advertiser is billed based on what actually delivers for each billing cycle.
 The advertiser pays for all delivered volume each billing cycle for the lifespan of the campaign, whether the campaign overdelivers or underdelivers.

 - Sponsorships: a billing threshold per day must be specified.
-The threshold indicates minimum impressions that must serve each day in order for the advertiser to be billed and for you to earn revenue for a line item on any given day of delivery.
-Learn more.
+The threshold indicates minimum impressions that must serve each day for the advertiser to be billed and for you to earn revenue for a line item on any given day of delivery.
+Learn more about line item types.